csabahruska/demoscene/script.md

 ------------

 ```
-with machines gone,
+with machines gone
 will there be hope
-for humans?
+for humans
 ```